 • Rumor: 8K video (supported by rumored 40MP resolution)

 The original X-H1 was strong on video until being upstaged by the X-T3, so any new X-H2 might follow in the same vein – and one of the wilder rumors we've heard is that it will be able to shoot 8K video.

 That's actually not as wild as it sounds.
 Canon's done it with the EOS R5, Nikon's doing it with the Z9 and Sony did it with the A-1.
 All have full frame sensors and, traditionally, smaller sensors are easier to push hard than larger ones.
-For this to be true, of course, the X-H2 (or one of them) really will have to have a 40MP sensor.
+For this to be true, of course, the X-H2 (or one of the XH-2 models) really will have to have a 40MP sensor.

 Let's take 4K video for granted at any rate (or even 6K with the current 26MP sensor?).
 The X-T4 already offer stellar 4K video capture, so could we maybe hope for internal raw video capture?

 X-H2 continuous shooting and buffer capacity